xsdk-project/GettingStarted/docs/externalPackages.rst

 Open source packages installed with xSDK Packages
 --------------------------

-This lists the open source HPC packages with a short discription of each
+This lists the open source HPC packages included with xSDK

+* A parallel IO software stack

-* hdf5
+  + hdf5

-*  netcdf
+  + netcdf

-* exodusii
+  + exodusii

+* A graph partitioning stack

-* metis
+  + metis

-* parmetis
+  + parmetis

+  + Add --download-ptscotch to include the parallel Scotch graph partitioner